 The main YouTube website is one of the most popular online destinations in the world.
 It is the second largest search engine (behind only Google) and it has more than 1 billion active users.
-In Australia there are nearly 14 million unique active users every month.
+In Australia there are 15 million unique active users every month.
 Every day people watch hundreds of millions of hours on YouTube and generate billions of views.
 YouTube content creators are prolific as well, with over 300 hours of video being uploaded to YouTube every minute.

 YouTube is also a useful way to host a lot of online video without incurring the expense of hosting and streaming the content from your own servers.
 You can host vast amounts of video content on YouTube for free, then share that video to social media or embed it in your website without running the risk of high bandwidth and storage costs.
 Because of services like YouTube, even small businesses can afford to use video as part of their online strategy.

 It was all about buying musical instruments from shops when Launceston violin and bow maker Philip Smith started.

 Creating a business account on YouTube is a relatively straightforward process.
 If you have a Google+ page for your business already, then log into Google+ and then visit YouTube.
 From there, you can use the dropdown menu in the top right hand corner of the page to create a new channel.
 Creating the channel will establish your YouTube account and will trigger a short tutorial which will run through the basics.